Compiled by the Road Trip Manitoba team

 Location: 103-211 Bannatyne Avenue

-While Amsterdam Tea Room and Bar is open in the day for lunch, tea, and dessert, we particularly love the cozy space for a great night out.
-Located in the heart of the Exchange District, this tea room and bar is known for their bespoke tea cocktails.
+While Amsterdam Tea Room and Bar is open during the day for lunch, tea, and dessert, we particularly love the cozy space for a great night out.
+Located in the heart of the Exchange District, this tea room and bar is known for its bespoke tea cocktails.

 Our favourites include the Cherry Bomb (with cherry tea, spices, and bourbon), the Vincent’s Ear (with absinthe, mint tea, and – if you can believe it – fire), and, of course, the G & Tea (with Earl Grey and gin).
 Pair your cocktails with their small plates menu that includes Dutch cuisine with a local twist.